Resilience of Quantum Teleportation Fidelity for Bipartite Mixed States near Schwarzschild and Dilaton Black Holes: Methods

-where $M$ is the black hole mass, $r$ is the radial coordinates and $d \Omega^2$ is the line element in the unit sphere.
-In this paper, we consider gravitational constant($G$), planck constant($\hbar$), Boltzmaan constant($k_B$) and speed of light($c$) as unity.
-In a general background spacetime, the massless Dirac equation becomes \cite{brill1957}
+where \( M \) is the mass of the black hole, \( r \) is the radial coordinate, and \( d\Omega^2 \) represents the line element of the unit sphere.
+For convenience, we set the gravitational constant \( G \), the Planck constant \( \hbar \), the Boltzmann constant \( k_B \), and the speed of light \( c \) to unity in this paper.